Toronto gets more snow as city tries to keep up with clearing roads

 �� Reserve parking on our website pic.twitter.com/x6EbAdAZ6I

-On Friday, the city said it would be ramping up its efforts to clear the roads, focusing on hauling away snow from local roads now that many of Toronto’s major arterial roadways have been plowed.
+“It was also more than the total accumulations for January, February and March of those months in 2020.

-As of Sunday, crews have removed just over 17,300 tonnes of snow from Toronto roads.
+She said the clean-up has been especially difficult due to the freezing temperatures over the last week, which prevents the snow from melting.

-The city said last week their snow clearing efforts would take several more days; however it is unclear how it will be impacted by further snowfall.
+The city said it would be ramping up its efforts to clear the roads, transit routes and school zones, focusing on hauling away snow from local roads now that many of Toronto’s major arterial roadways have been plowed.